-- Enable students to communicate accurately, appropriately and effectively in speech and - Enable students to understand and respond appropriately to what they hear, read and experience; - Encourage students to enjoy and appreciate variety of language; - > Complement students' other areas of study by developing skills of a more general application such as analysis, synthesis, drawing of inferences; - > Promote students' personal development and an understanding of themselves and others; - > Enjoy the experience of reading; - Understand and respond to literary texts in different forms; - > Communicate an informed personal response appropriately and effectively; - > Appreciate different ways in which writers achieve their effects; - Experience literature's contribution to aesthetic, imaginative and intellectual growth.
+- Enable students to communicate accurately, appropriately and effectively in speech and writing; - Enable students to understand and respond appropriately to what they hear, read and experience; - > Encourage students to enjoy and appreciate variety of language; - Complement students' other areas of study by developing skills of a more general application such as analysis, synthesis, drawing of inferences; - > Promote students' personal development and an understanding of themselves and others; - > Enjoy the experience of reading; - > Understand and respond to literary texts in different forms; - > Communicate an informed personal response appropriately and effectively; - > Appreciate different ways in which writers achieve their effects; - > Experience literature's contribution to aesthetic, imaginative and intellectual growth.

-Students will read a variety of texts suitable to their level of skill and maturity.
+Students will engage with a range of genres and text types to enhance their reading skills.
 Texts may include plays, poetry, drama, novels, feature articles, speeches, newspapers, film and advertising.
 Students will compare and analyze texts to understand how writers achieve their purposes.
-Students will write in a variety of styles - including informative, descriptive and imaginative.
+In writing we focus on conventions of text types including letters, reports, articles, journals, speeches, interviews and summaries.
+Students will also write in a variety of styles from informative and persuasive to descriptive and imaginative.
 Accuracy is emphasized as is a varied vocabulary.
-Students will also develop their speaking and presenting skills.